amftnj846650059/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2023-11-25
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project or business.

+Second, use time management techniques to plan out your day or week.
+Create a schedule for yourself, dividing your available time into blocks for specific tasks.
+Allocate time for breaks and downtime, as well, to keep yourself from getting overwhelmed.
+Following a structured schedule can help to reduce stress and improve your overall work-life balance.
+ - 来自NLP的机器回答